Homebrew/homebrew-cask/doc/development/adding_a_cask.md

 ### Unofficial, Vendorless, and Walled Builds

-We do not accept these casks since they offer a higher-than-normal security risk. [alehouse/homebrew-unofficial](https://github.com/alehouse/homebrew-unofficial) is a sister repo where you may wish to submit your cask.
+We do not accept these casks since they offer a higher-than-normal security risk.

 ### Fonts